Jasën Blu: Education

-He attended Federal University of Technology Akure from 2004 to 2009, studying Urban & Regional Planning while combining academics with music.
+Blu attended Federal University of Technology Akure from 2004 to 2009, studying Urban & Regional Planning while combining academics with music.
 After several demo recordings and back up vocal performances for other student artistes, he moved to Lagos in 2008 to further his music career.

 Career

 Blu's first break came when his song "L.A.S.G.I.D.I.
 (Gidi Anthem)" was selected as lead soundtrack and trailer theme to Nigerian filmmaker Obi Emelonye's 2012 tragedy thriller, "Last Flight to Abuja", for which he gained considerable recognition due to the success of the film.
 He then had minor releases like "Song About You" while working on his debut album.

 On Valentine's Day 2017, he released "Already", the lead single off his debut album and shortly after took to social media to announce the title of his impending debut album as Soulwave while continuing work on new material.
 He then followed up with "Brown Shuga", an Afro-fusion flavored remake of D'Angelo's 1995 hit, "Brown Sugar", which was well received by fans in Japan.
 Blu supported the release of "Brown Shuga" with several live performances, including an appearance as opening act at the 2019 edition of Seyi Sodimu's "Grown & Sexy" Concert, which saw him share the stage with top domestic and international R&B stars including Styl-Plus, Paul Play Dairo, Nigerian reggae legend Daddy Showkey, and the show headliner who has also been cited as Blu's musical influence, American R&B singer Joe.
 In 2020, Blu detoured from original plans of a full-length debut release and completed recording on his EP, Road 2 Soulwave, which was released in the rest of the world on 9 October, and released in Nigeria on 5 November 2020.

 After a brief hiatus in 2021, Blu made a return to building up towards the release of the Soulwave LP in August 2022 with the non-album buzz single, "Otojometa" In March 2023, he released Soulwaves second official single, "Chill" via his independent record label, Nubiana.
 The season-themed third single, "Summertime" was released in July, which Blu hinted was inspired by hip-hop group Lost Boyz's 1997 song of the same name.
 The fourth single, a retro-pop and funk inspired record "BluFunk" was released in September 2023.
 In December, a remix of "BluFunk" dubbed the 'RockOut Remix' was released, featuring Nigerian Hip-Hop artist Hotyce, marking Blu's fourth and final release of 2023.

-Late May 2024, Blu released "Faraway (My Heart Goes...)", a neo soul and R&B record that interpolates the chorus of Nigerian pop singer Tony Tetuila's hit, "My Heart Go Jigi Jigi", reinforcing Blu's hitherto reputation for paying homage to his favorite legacy stars through music.
+Late May 2024, Blu released "Faraway (My Heart Goes...)", a soul and R&B record that interpolates the chorus of Nigerian pop singer Tony Tetuila's hit, "My Heart Go Jigi Jigi", reinforcing Blu's hitherto reputation for paying homage to his favorite legacy stars through music.